Rice Owls: Baseball

 The Rice baseball team is the school's top athletic program and one of the NCAA's top baseball programs, having won 20 straight conference championships dating back to 1996.
 The Owls won the College World Series in 2003 and finished third in both the 2006 and 2007 College World Series tournaments.
-Rice now had made 23 straight NCAA tournament appearances.
+Rice made 23 straight NCAA tournament appearances from 1995 through 2017.
 The team has played at on-campus Reckling Park since the 2000 season.

 Football

 The Owls play at an on-campus football facility, Rice Stadium, which was the site of Super Bowl VIII and a speech by John F. Kennedy on September 12, 1962 in which he challenged the nation to send a man to the moon by the end of the decade.
 Rice Stadium opened in 1950 with a capacity of 70,000 seats.
 After improvements in 2006, the stadium is currently configured to seat 47,000 for football but can be readily reconfigured to its original capacity of 70,000, more than the total number of Rice alumni, living and deceased.

 The Owls began playing football in 1914 as a member of the Southwest Conference.
 Until 1950, when Rice Stadium was completed, they played at Rice Field, the site of which is now Rice Track/Soccer Stadium.
 During its first 40 years, Rice's football program was a regional and national powerhouse.
 By the early 1960s, the program found it difficult to compete against schools that were ten times its size or more—and in some cases, had more freshmen than Rice had undergraduates.
 In 2006, the football team played in the New Orleans Bowl, the first time the team had gone to a bowl game since 1961, ending the second-longest bowl drought in the country at the time.

-The Rice Owls play in the Western Division of Conference USA and was coached by David Bailiff until the end of the 2017 season.
+The Rice Owls play in the American Conference, having moved from Conference USA (CUSA) in July 2023.

 The Rice Owls finished the 2008 Regular season with a 9–3 overall record (7–1 C-USA)—the first time they won more than seven games in over 40 years—and accepted a bid to play against Western Michigan University in the Texas Bowl on December 30 where they came away with a 38–14 victory for their first bowl victory since 1954.

 At the end of the 2008 season wide receiver Jarett Dillard was named a 2nd Team All-American by the Football Writers Association, the first Rice Owl selected in 50 years.
 He has also been named an All-American by Sports Illustrated, CBSSports.com (where he was joined by fellow owls Chase Clement and James Casey), and Walter Camp.

 In 2013, Rice finally won its first outright football conference championship since 1957, when it defeated Marshall in the Conference USA championship game.